wostzone/api-go/docs/mqtt-api.md

 Consumers can subscribe to this topic or the 'things/+/td' topic to receive TDs as they are published.

-### Thing Publishes Update To Their Property Values
+### Thing Publishes Update To Property Values

+**Note1: The WoT TD specification does not differentiate between sensor/actuator, configuration and status properties.
+There are several options to address this:**
+* Option 1.
+Each property has an attribute describing the property category: sensor, actuator, status, configuration
+* Option 2.
+Use only 4 properties in the WoST TD: sensors, actuators, status, configuration.
+Each of these properties is an object that contains properties for their respective attributes.

+Since option 1 keeps the API the smallest.
+The solution chosen is to use the 'category' attribute in a property definition and not to add separate API's for sensors, actuators, configuration, and status.

 Notify consumers that one or more Thing property values are updated.

-* Note1: that the Mozilla API uses the things/{id}/properties address.
-* Note2: the final topic is still tbd, should this use 'properties' or 'values'?
+> ### Values Message
 > Topic: things/{id}/values
-> Content:
+>
+> Contains the values of changed TD properties:
 > ```json
 > {
 >    "{property1}": {value1}